Matrix calculation with NumPy

 a.shape: (1, 1, 1, 5), b.shape: (1, 1, 1, 5), c.shape: (1, 1, 2, 5)

-Using the concatenate() method, you can choose the axis on which you want to stack the matrices.
+Using the concatenate() method, you can choose the axis along which the arrays should be stacked.

 a = np.array([